A Well-Lived Life 2 - Book 4 - Elyse - Cover

 “I don’t know any reasonable alternative to the speed limit rule, and limiting the first pits to cars on the lead lap makes some sense, but sometimes you can get out in front of the leader by only getting gas or changing two tires, then a lucky caution allows you to come all the way around.
 We’ll see how it works out.”

-It was another close fought game, with the Penguins coming out on top 4-3.
+Another close-fought game ended with the Penguins coming out on top 4–3.
 Lemieux was held scoreless again, but two goals by Kevin Stevens, and one each by Jaromír Jágr and Ron Francis, were enough to give the Penguins the game.
-But the real star was Frank Pietrangelo, filling in for an injured Tom Barrasso.
+While the goal scoring was impressive, the true star was Frank Pietrangelo, filling in for an injured Tom Barrasso.
 He made the save of his life when Peter Šťastný was alone in front of the net, and I and everyone in the room, and probably the stadium, thought the shot had gone in.
 Somehow Pietrangelo ended up with the puck in his glove, and the game was saved.

 Everyone cheered when the game ended, with Jesse and I cheering the loudest.